rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 ## Middle Section - Open Buffers

 The central part of the editor is composed of the buffer active on the editor at that moment (*index.en.md*).
-To anticipate some additional functionality we can work simultaneously on two files in a split buffer by opening one more in the example (*index.it.md*).
+To introduce some additional functionality, we can work simultaneously on two files in a split buffer by opening one more in the example (*index.it.md*).

 In the editor we will have the first buffer in the foreground and the second one listed in the Tabufline.
 Now if we split the first buffer with the <kbd>SHIFT</kbd> + <kbd>:vsplit</kbd> command and select the right buffer, clicking on the name of the second file (*index.it.md*) in the tabufline, this will be opened in the right buffer and we can work with the two files side by side.

 ![NvChad Split](../images/ui_nvchad_split.png)